 - Offer training incentives.
 A training component to your online rewards program can be a powerful motivator for sales reps or distributors to educate themselves on your products and services.
 With easy online access and instant rewards for filling out surveys or passing quizzes, your participant audience has greater incentive to become better, more knowledgeable agents of your brand.
 Especially in sales channel environments, this boosted knowledge can give you an edge your competitors lack.

 - Integrate the program with your current tech stack.
 Integration services make your online rewards program easier to remember and more convenient for your participants to access.
 When your program is part of your existing corporate website, the link between rewards and your brand is stronger, which results in greater brand awareness and program activity.

 - Deliver instant, on-the-spot rewards.
 These help reinforce behaviors as they happen.
 Studies by psychologist B.F.
 Skinner found that “lab mice responded most voraciously to random rewards,” indicating that serendipitous rewards can have a very powerful effect on the actions and motivations of your program participants.

 3. Develop reward program communication and marketing that turns heads.

 To ensure your rewards program draws in the attention and positive sentiment it needs to thrive, you should have robust communication and marketing tools in place when the program launches.
 These communication and marketing abilities will take your program to the next level.
 Here are three different communication mediums, for example, all with unique, fantastic advantages in marketing to incentive program audiences:

-Use the program branding to promote your organizational values and to clearly express the program’s usefulness to participants.
+- Clearly express the program’s value proposition.
 Make your program sound enticing and impossible to resist!

 4. Get out your reward program ROI measuring tape.